BenW126/Ising-Model-Phases-Classifier-FNN/README.md

 ## Introduction
 This statistical mechanics model aims to classify phases of the 2-dimensional (2D) 10 x 10 grid Ising Model using a **Feedforward Neural Network** (FNN) built from scratch without using machine learning libraries like PyTorch or TensorFlow.
 The FNN was trained on spin configurations from the 2D Ising model data provided by [Min Long](https://github.com/DavidGoing).

-The 2D Ising model exhibits a phase transition at a **critical temperature ($T_c ≈ 2.269$)**, transitioning from a disordered paramagnetic phase to an ordered ferromagnetic phase with spontaneous magnetization.
+The 2D Ising model exhibits a phase transition at a **critical temperature ($T_c ≈ 2.269$)**, transitioning from a disordered paramagnetic phase at high temperatures to an ordered ferromagnetic phase at low temperature. with spontaneous magnetization.
 Below the critical temperature, the spins spontaneously align, while above it, thermal fluctuations destroy the spontaneous magnetization.

 For more information about the 2D Ising Model, here is the reference from Stanford University: http://micro.stanford.edu/~caiwei/me334/Chap12_Ising_Model_v04.pdf.
 This document covers the definition of the Ising model, solving the 1D Ising model, and the 2D Ising model, including its analytic solution, Monte Carlo simulation, and qualitative behavior.